MaxPry/House-price-prediction/README.md

 The second plot represents the distribution of residuals (errors), which helps us assess how well the model is performing.

+The  third plot - Feature Importance
+After training, we analyzed which features had the most impact on the predicted house price.
+This is visualized using the model’s learned coefficients

 ## Model Saving
 After training, the linear regression model is saved as model.pkl using joblib.
 This allows you to reuse the trained model without retraining.